Best Practices for Faculty Recruitment

 • Leverage data by your professional academic society

-• You may need to combine or consider data from a range of disciplines to arrive at contextually relevant estimates.
+• You may need to combine or consider data from a range of disciplines or sources to arrive at contextually relevant estimates.

 Unconscious Bias